 Blessed are those people who share their life with a Pomeranian dog.
 All Pomeranians are entitled to the very best care along with endless love.
 Every Pomeranian is a tiny individual.

-As you can see, a lot of work goes into caring for a Pomeranian puppy.
+As you can see, much work goes into caring for a Pomeranian puppy.
 It is essential to be prepared for all the challenges and enormous rewards that come with being a pet parent.

 By following the advice in this blog post, you will be on your way to giving your Pomeranian puppy the best possible start in life.